Matheuscp98/Grinding/README.md

 ## 📜 License

-This dataset is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
+This dataset is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
-See the `LICENSE` file for more information.
+See the [LICENSE](LICENSE) file for details.

 ---